-My sister, Donna is a one of a kind.
+My sister, Donna, is a one of a kind.
 She not only has a remarkable memory, but knows every family member’s name, their birthday, wedding anniversary, their spouses and children’s names, and when they graduated from school.
 She is the one that greets each person at our family reunion by their first name, as my brother, Lee, my sister, Emma, and I just say, “Hello,” and smile.
 I must mention that our family is well over four hundred strong with at least one hundred or more attending our annual reunion.

 This story is not just about my sister’s memory, it’s much more than that.
 It is about a woman with a big heart, who cares about each person she meets.
-It is about the birthday cards she sends out to immediate family, and close friends.
+It is about the birthday cards she sends out to immediate family and close friends.
 It is about the call she makes when someone is sick, and the encouragement she gives.
 My sister always ends her calls with, “Call me if you need anything.”

 Donna lived back a dirt lane, very close to our parent’s home.
 When our father became very ill, she was there.
-In fact she was there everyday, and for that I will always be grateful.
+In fact, she was there every day, and for that, I will always be grateful.
 Dad’s passing was hard on all of us, especially Donna.

 Donna’s husband was diagnosed with lung cancer a few years later.
 My sweet sister stayed by his side until his dying day.

-December 11, 2015, my sweet sister had a heart attack.
-She is now the owner of three stents.
-She attends Cardiology Rehabilitation, three times a week.
+December 11, 2015, my sweet sister had a heart attack, and now the owner of three stents.
+Donna attends Cardiology Rehabilitation three times a week.
 Although my sister is still tired, she is doing well.
 Today, I had to pick her up after her class.
 I saw first hand how hard she was working.
-Three ladies came up to me, and asked if I was her sister.
+Three ladies came up to me and asked if I was her sister.
 I replied, “Yes,” as they continued to tell me how sweet she is, and how much they like her.
 I just smiled.

 So, dear readers, who are you grateful for today?
 Who shines in your heart?